Toby70b/SGGC_WS/README.md

 ]
 ```

-A swagger endpoint on the root of port 8080 if you want to view documentation in swagger format
+A Swagger endpoint on the root of port 8080 if you want to view documentation in Swagger format.

 ## UI

-The code for the UI is stored within another repo [here](https://github.com/Toby70b/SGGC_UI)
+The code for the UI is stored within another repo [here](https://github.com/Toby70b/SGGC_UI).

 ## Docker

-The API has a docker image ready for containerization
+The API has a docker image ready for containerization.

 tobypeel/steam_group_game_checker_api:prod

+## Local development
+Please see the relevant README on local development setup [here](LocalDeveloperSetup/README.md).

 ## Things to improve
 * Improved handling of the various responses from Steam
 * Move from REST to a Queue-based API
 * Integration tests
+* E2E tests
+* Development Environments

 ## Thanks to
 https://steamcommunity.com/dev (without it this wouldn't exist, and I wouldn't have had the practice)